What is time-series data?

 The frequency or regularity of data is less important though; it can be collected every millisecond or hour.
-It can also be collected at regular or irregular intervals (e.g., when some event happens, as opposed to at pre-defined times).
+It can also be collected at regular or irregular intervals (for example, when some event happens, as opposed to at pre-defined times).

 But haven't databases long had time fields?
 A key difference between time-series data (and the databases that support them), compared to other data like standard relational "business" data, is that changes to the data are inserts, not overwrites.